-PCOS also known as Polycystic Ovary Syndrome, is a hormonal disorder that can be very common in women.
+Have you heard of Polycystic Ovary Syndrome (PCOS)?
+Have you been recently diagnosed with it?
+Managing PCOS is hard work!
 I will try to explain PCOS in the easiest way to understand it.
-I hope to increase more awareness of this incurable health problem and give support to other ladies out there who have the same issue.
+I hope to increase more awareness of this health problem and give support to other ladies out there who have the same issue.

 It was only in 2015, that I was finally clinically diagnosed with PCOS.
-After so many years of wondering how i can solve this health issue, I finally found the main cause of this hormonal problem.
+After so many years of wondering how I can solve this health issue, I finally found the main cause of this hormonal problem.

 What is Polycystic Ovary Syndrome (PCOS)?

-PCOS is a hormonal disorder.
-The person with PCOS has a hard time to process insulin (insulin-resistant), too much insulin causes ovaries to release too much testosterone which causes haywire inside the body.
+The person with PCOS has a hard time processing insulin (insulin-resistant), too much insulin causes the ovaries to release too much testosterone which causes haywire inside the body.
 Based on its name, PCOS also cause small ovarian cysts.

 Effects of PCOS

 - hirsutism (excessive hair growth in different parts of your body e.g legs, chest & facial hair),

 It’s hard to determine when will you ovulate when you have an irregular period.
 Some couple who wants to try to conceive will end up going to the fertility clinic and have Metformin, Clomid or IVF.

 Little did I know, that managing PCOS is a tricky business.
 Since I didn’t opt-in to my doctor’s suggestion to take my contraceptive pills again, I’ve decided to do it naturally thru diet, exercise, vitamin supplements and with the help of the support group.

 My PCOS Diet